-Hertz Global Holdings Inc. (HTZ)’s $2.6 billion purchase of Dollar Thrifty Automotive Group Inc. was cleared by U.S. antitrust regulators yesterday after almost a half-decade of trying and some late-hour concessions for regulators concerned the deal would limit competition.
+Hertz Global Holdings Inc. (HTZ:US)’s $2.6 billion purchase of Dollar Thrifty Automotive Group Inc. was cleared by U.S. antitrust regulators yesterday after almost a half-decade of trying and some late-hour concessions for regulators concerned the deal would limit competition.

 Hertz agreed to sell 62 Advantage brand outlets along with the rights to operate 29 Dollar Thrifty on-airport locations, the U.S. Federal Trade Commission said in a statement.
 Sixteen of the airport outlets were part of the original deal between the companies, and the FTC demanded that 13 more be sold after the deal closes to maintain competition in those markets.

-The acquisition solidifies Hertz’s place as the second- biggest in the U.S. rental-car market, ahead of Avis Budget Group Inc. (CAR) Enterprise Holdings Inc., which operates the Enterprise, Alamo and National brands, is the biggest.
+The acquisition solidifies Hertz’s place as the second- biggest in the U.S. rental-car market, ahead of Avis Budget Group Inc. (CAR:US) Enterprise Holdings Inc., which operates the Enterprise, Alamo and National brands, is the biggest.
 Giving Hertz two lower-priced leisure brands to balance its premium namesake brand is a positive for the industry, said Chris Agnew, a Stamford, Connecticut-based analyst at MKM Partners LLC.